BillTheBest/promethius/README.md

 ```

+### 2. Scheduler

-2. A scheduler is provided for running tasks at specific intervals.
+A scheduler is provided for running tasks at specific intervals.

 The scheduler takes a single function with no parameters and a polling interval in seconds.